 Art and Culture of Chhatisgarh

-essentially refers to the casting of bell metal or brass using the 'lost-wax' technique.
+DHOKRA: The bell metal craft is produced extensively in the areas of Lalitpur, Raigarh Districts, Sarguja Districts and most importantly in Bastar.
+Dhokra essentially refers to the casting of bell metal or brass using the 'lost-wax' technique.
 In Chhattisgarh, it is the Ghadwa community that is associated with this craft.
 Interestingly, in local etymology, Ghadwa means 'to shape'.

 In comparison to all other states of Indian subcontinent Chhattisgarh is a newly born.
 However if we consider the rich heritage of its cultural proponents it can be easily vied at par with the rest of India.